jmariner/jmcom-english/_includes/portfolio/10th_grade.md

 Regardless of the struggles this school year, I really enjoyed most of my teachers, including my english teacher Mrs. Scheible, who kept english class entertaining enough for me.
 I definitely learned a lot of lessons this year, and from this point on I became much more comfortable with the high school life.

 ##Original Piece
+The original assignment was a prompt about the story _Anthem_, which is at the top of the paper.
+This essay had to be written in APA format, with a references page and in-text citations.
+I had to explain what collectivism, totalitarianism, and individualism are as well as answer the question of why leaders would separate child from parent.
+I chose this particular work since I felt it wasn't by best work and could be reflected upon very well.

 <iframe class="document autofit" src="original/doc.html" scrolling="no"></iframe>

 ##Reflection